McGill-DMaS/Kam1n0-Community/README.md

 Assembly code analysis is a time-consuming process.
 An effective and efficient assembly code clone search engine can greatly reduce the effort of this process; since it can identify the cloned parts that have been previously analyzed.
 Kam1n0 is a scalable system that supports assembly code clone search.
 It allows a user to first index a (large) collection of binaries, and then search for the code clones of a given target function or a binary file.

 Kam1n0 tries to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.
 Given a target function (the middle one in the figure below) it can identity the cloned subgraphs among other functions in the repository (the one on the left and the one on the right as shown below).
-Kam1n0 supports rich comment format, and it  has a IDA-Pro plug-in to use its indexing and searching capabilities via the IDA Pro.
+Kam1n0 supports rich comment format, and it  has a IDA Pro plug-in to use its indexing and searching capabilities via the IDA Pro.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9867360/a130631c-5b3a-11e5-8b76-83afec582886.png)